sumithpdd/xmcloud-starter-js/examples/legaldemo/README.md

 For step-by-step instructions on setting up components in Sitecore XM Cloud, see the [Sitecore Setup Guide](./docs/sitecore-setup.md).
 This guide includes:

-- Template creation instructions
+- Template creation instructions for all components
-- Field configuration
+- Field configuration and requirements
-- Content item setup
+- Content item setup and structure
-- Component registration
+- Component registration and verification
-- Troubleshooting tips
+- Troubleshooting tips and best practices

+### Component Registration

+Components can be registered automatically or manually:

+- **Automatic Registration**: Components are automatically registered during the build process.
+See the [Component Registration Guide](./docs/component-registration-guide.md) for details.
+- **Manual Registration**: To register only specific components and exclude unwanted ones, see the [Manual Component Map Setup Guide](./docs/manual-component-map-setup.md).

 ## Additional Resources